GDPR (General Data Protection Regulation)

 - What happens if a Data breach occurs?

 Once a breach occurs, companies will have 72 hours from when the breach was identified to report to the ICO (Information Commissioners Office).
-If personal data has been leaked, companies will be given the highest fine.

 - What are the fines?